defder-su/SaveSites/README.md

 Visit Cloudflare sites in browser, then use generated cookie as a parameter.

 Savings from the Wayback Machine are designed for restoration, not for browsing.
-Limited to `100K` snapshots per site (however, you can set `SAVESITE_MAXSNAPSHOTPAGES` environment variable to some other value).
-Also, use `save_archivedmap` for portals.
+Use `save_archivedmap` for portals.

 Check downloaded sites.